Quick Links

 Further enrichment opportunities

-Arty time is a club available to children at St Mark's and is held on Mondays after school.
+Art is a club available to children at St Mark's and is held on Mondays after school.

 In collaboration with the charity Wings To Fly, St Mark's invited artist Tim Davies of The School Artist to inspire and support children to create a sculptural response to their school.
 Further information can be found by following this link.
-Future collaborations to further the chiLdren's artistic development are in the pipeline!
+Future collaborations to further the children's artistic development are in the pipeline!